Common QR Code Mistakes Big Brands Make + Ways to Avoid Them

 A few QR code scanning problems were encountered due to the code being too dense.

-This made the QR code not working—the data modules (the black square patterns) difficult are to scan, which made the content embedded in the code almost inaccessible.
+This made the QR code not work: the data modules (the black square patterns) are difficult to scan, which made the content embedded in the code almost inaccessible.

 Goldman Sachs’ unengaging QR code